DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

-We note that the TDDFT spectrum of this molecule has six features in all extending up to slightly beyond 4.5 eV (see Fig. \ref{fig:36-c2v-tddft}).
-In that energy region PPP-CI (screened) spectrum has five features while the standard parameter spectrum has four.
-The polarization characteristics of the first two peaks are in agreement in all the three spectra, and the intensity profiles also match in this energy region because beyond the MI peak and below 4.5 eV, the peaks are quite feeble in all the three spectra.
+We note that the TDDFT spectrum of this molecule has seven features in all extending up to slightly beyond 5 eV (see Fig. \ref{fig:36-c2v-tddft}).
+In that energy region PPP-CI spectra both with screened and standard parameters have six features.
+The polarization characteristics of the first two peaks are in agreement in all the three spectra, and the intensity profiles also match in this energy region.
+However, beyond the MI peak and below 5 eV, the peaks are of low to moderate intensities.